rrthomas/bee/README.md

-# Bee
+# Bumble

 by Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/bee

-Bee is a simple virtual machine designed for the Forth language.
+Bumble is a simple virtual machine designed for the Forth language.
 It uses word-based threaded code.
 An I/O library is implemented.

-Bee’s small instruction set is easy to implement, yet also easy to use to write a naive Forth compiler with reasonable performance.
+Bumble’s small instruction set is easy to implement, yet also easy to use to write a naive Forth compiler with reasonable performance.

 This package comprises an implementation in ISO C99 using POSIX APIs.